-How to Multiply Your Conversion Rate and Maximize Revenue of Your Digital Product With These Simple Design Tips (Proved)
+Boost Your Conversion Rate and Increase Revenue of Your Digital Product With These Simple UI & UX Design Tips

-Getting traffic to your page is very very good but if none of the users are really engaging with your page, then all your effort will be in vain.
-Let’s be honest we’ve all been there, after using all our creative energies to generate that beautiful product and then realize our retention levels or conversion rate 😟 #notgood
+Getting traffic to your page is good but if none of the users are engaging with your page, then all your effort will be in vain.
+Let’s be honest we’ve all been there.
+After using all our energies to generate that beautiful product and then realize our minimal retention levels.

-This article will outline a few proven design tips for getting your visitors to take action and stay with you for everrrrrr.
+This article will outline a few proven design tips for getting your visitors to take action and stay with you for ever.

 ✓ Design Experience

-So think that UX is not just an individual design element but rather a set of small iterations working together providing ease to the user when browsing your product.
-The emotional connection that users feel as a direct result of the design will make a huge difference in terms of retention and conversion rate.
+UX it is not an individual design element but rather a set of small interactions working together providing ease to the user when browsing your product.
+The emotional connection that users feel as a direct result of the design will make a huge difference in terms of retention and conversion.
 So we want to create a positive impact in the first seconds in which the user interacts with your product.

 How can we create a positive impact?